 Homemade is always best so you know what is in them.
 Our recipe for these is linked at the top of this post and in the recipe card itself.
 Easy to make, or you can buy a mix where you just add water.

-Matzo Ball Soup Jewish
+Jewish Matzo Ball Soup Recipe

 I mean you don’t have to be this particular religion to make or enjoy this dish.
 I’m not but I grew up with a close friend who was and went to her house often during the holidays.
 We went to festivals where gefilte fish were served, I helped her mom make challah many times, and I learned about the Hanukkah tradition there.